Blood Test: Alanine Aminotransferase (ALT, or SGPT)

 What Is a Blood Test?

-An ALT test measures the level of alanine aminotransferase, also called ALT or SGPT.
-ALT is one of the enzymes that help the liver convert food into energy.
-High levels of these enzymes can be a sign that the liver is injured or irritated, and the enzymes are leaking out of the liver cells.
+Alanine aminotransferase (AL-uh-neen uh-mee-no-TRANS-fur-ace), or ALT, is an enzyme that helps the liver convert food into energy.
+High enzyme levels can be a sign that the liver is injured or irritated, and the enzymes are leaking out of the liver cells.

 Why Are ALT Tests Done?